TV Series Review

-That's the vibe that Teresa Mendoza is getting from her future self, anyway—dressed in dazzling white and rocking gold high heels.
-USA's Queen of the South is her story.
-It is, essentially, told in one massive extended flashback—long after she's risen to the pinnacle of the drug trade and just before someone shoots her in the head.
+That's the vibe that Teresa Mendoza is getting from her future self, dressed in dazzling white and rocking gold high heels.
+USA's Queen of the South is her story, told in one massive extended flashback—before she's risen to the pinnacle of the drug trade (and well before someone shoots her in the head).

 Before Teresa became the Western Hemisphere's most powerful drug lord—er, lady—she was just a girl who got mixed up with the wrong crowd.
 Her boyfriend was a low-level dealer for the notorious kingpin Don Epifanio Vargas and his powerful wife, Camila.
 But even though Vargas terminated Teresa's relationship with her boyfriend (or, rather, terminated the boyfriend), Teresa's still enmeshed in Vargas' dangerous world, just trying to stay alive an episode at a time.

 But it's difficult to stay on the straight and narrow when your associates are so crooked.
 When glamorous Camila sometimes nudges, sometimes shoves you into the moral shadows.
 When your own future doppelganger is giving you bad advice every step of the way.

 Queen of the South is based on the phenomenally successful telenovela La Reina del Sur, which aired on Telemundo in 2011.
 But don't just dismiss the show as a soapy, schlocky, guilty pleasure.
 Sure, while there's plenty of soap and an awful lot of guilt here, Queen of the South is also evidence of USA's new foray into gritty drama … and problematic content.